Policy Learning with Observational Data: Implementation and Experiments

-Caution is warranted as we have measured features pertaining to race and gender that, on the one hand, cannot legally be used for treatment allocation but, on the other hand, appear to act as counfounders.
+We now move to learning a policy $\hpi$.
+In doing so, however, we note that caution is warranted because we have measured features pertaining to race, ethnicity, age and gender.
+On the one hand, there may be legal restrictions on the use of these features for treatment allocation but, on the other hand, they appear to act as counfounders.
 For example, as shown in Table \ref{tab:conf}, white GAIN registrants were randomized to treatment at higher rates than non-white registrants, and also white controls had higher outcomes than non-white controls.
-Our approach allows us to seamlessly use race and gender information for deconfounding without using it for policy allocation: We use these variables when estimating the nuisance components in \eqref{eq:grf-score}, but then omit them from the maximization step \eqref{eq:grf-opt} that produces the policy.
+Our approach allows us to seamlessly use such sensitive variables for deconfounding without using them for policy allocation: We use these variables when estimating the nuisance components in \eqref{eq:grf-score}, but then omit them from the maximization step \eqref{eq:grf-opt} that produces the policy.

 For our policy class $\Pi$, we consider decision trees of depth either 1 or 2.
 The learned decision rules are shown in Figure \ref{fig:tree}.
 Interestingly, the depth-1 and 2 trees make the same decisions for the roughly 3/4 of GAIN registrants who were paid 3 quarters prior to randomization, but the depth-2 tree chooses to switch to a different rule for those who weren't paid 3 quarters prior.